 Chemical-based products or commercial bait traps usually work more quickly and effectively than natural methods.
 However, they do involve the use of potentially harmful chemicals.
 If you choose chemical-based ant removal, be sure that the chemicals are kept away from children and pets along with any food or dishes you cook with.

 1. TERRO Indoor Liquid Ant Killer Baits

-These pre-filled ant baits come in a pack of six, using borax to swiftly attract and kill ants.
-The sugary liquid works to disrupt the ant’s digestive system, but before it’s killed, it has time to return to the colony and share the mixture with them.
-Consider placing them around baseboards or on counters, but be sure to clean these surfaces of crumbs or any other sources of food before placing your bait station there.
+These pre-filled ant baits use borax to swiftly attract and kill ants.
+The sugary liquid works to disrupt the ant’s digestive system, but before it’s killed, it has time to return to the colony and share the mixture .
+Consider placing them around baseboards or on counters, but be sure to first clean these surfaces of crumbs or other sources of food.
 If you’re looking to avoid spray pesticides, these non-intrusive traps get to work immediately.

 2. Raid Ant & Roach Killer Fragrance-Free Spray

 If you’re looking for an aerosol-based way to get rid of ants, Raid offers a foolproof remedy that’s helped millions.
 Completely fragrance-free, you don’t have to worry about any lingering scents in your home.
 With a single spray, its unique formula doesn’t just kill on contact — it keeps being effective for up to four weeks, and also works on roaches, crickets and household spiders.

 These Raid Max Double Control Ant Baits make removing ants from your home a simple task.
 Inside each of these ant-specific traps, two types of bait are used to both attract and eventually kill ants.
 Once located, ants feed on the bait and take it back to their colony, helping to kill other ants found in the nest.
 These popular pest reducers also act quickly, producing visible population reductions in as little as three days, in addition to lasting up to three months after a treatment.